Leonie Frieda

-Leonie Frieda (born 1956) a former model, translator, and writer, working and living in the United Kingdom.
+Leonie Frieda (born 1956) is a translator, writer and former model, working and living in the United Kingdom.

+Biography

-She is the daughter of Swedish aristocrats.
+Frieda is the daughter of Swedish aristocrats.

 Educated in the UK, France and Germany, Frieda speaks five languages.
 Her first book was a biography of Catherine de' Medici.
 Published in 2003, it became a bestseller.
 Frieda has also made documentaries for TV.

 She lives in London with her two children by her former husband, music producer Nigel Frieda.